MarimerLLC/csla/CONTRIBUTING.md

 ## Getting started

 * Make sure you have a [GitHub account](https://github.com/signup/free)
+* For beginners we suggest
-* We suggest this online course on [contributing to OSS projects on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)
+  * This online course on [contributing to OSS projects on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)
+  * This excellent blog post on [Being a good open source citizen](https://hackernoon.com/being-a-good-open-source-citizen-9060d0ab9732#.4owk5884d)
 * Review the [Code of Conduct](https://github.com/MarimerLLC/csla/blob/master/code_of_conduct.md)
 * Review and follow the [Coding standards](https://github.com/MarimerLLC/csla/wiki/Coding-standards) we use to maintain consistent code in the framework
 * Submit a ticket for your issue, assuming one does not already exist
-  * If you plan to hit an existing milestone make sure to set the milestone value in the issue so the team knows to expect the change
 * Fork the repository on GitHub

 ## Making Changes

-* Create a topic branch from where you want to base your work.
+* Create a topic/feature/issue branch from where you want to base your work.
   * This is usually the master branch.
   * Only target release branches if you are certain your fix must be on that branch.
 Releases are typically in maintenance mode and accept only